 (b) for a second or subsequent offence, not less than $200 or more than $2 000.

-120. Owner to provide information as to person in charge of carrier
+120. Owner to identify etc. person in charge of carrier

-(1) The owner of a potential carrier shall, if required to do so by an authorized person, inform the authorized person of the identity and address of the person in charge of the potential carrier at the time when an offence relating to that potential carrier is alleged to have been committed against this Part.
+(1) The owner of a potential carrier shall, if required to do so by an authorised person, inform the authorised person of the identity and address of the person in charge of the potential carrier at the time when an offence relating to that potential carrier is alleged to have been committed against this Part.

-(2) Where an offence against this Part is alleged to have been committed by the person in charge of a potential carrier and the owner of that potential carrier fails, within 14 days of being required by an authorized person to identify the person who was in charge of the potential carrier at the time the offence was alleged to have been committed, to —
+(2) Where an offence against this Part is alleged to have been committed by the person in charge of a potential carrier and the owner of that potential carrier fails, within 14 days of being required by an authorised person to identify the person who was in charge of the potential carrier at the time the offence was alleged to have been committed, to —

 (a) comply with that requirement; or

-(b) furnish information to an authorized person from which an authorized person is satisfied that the potential carrier was stolen or being unlawfully used at the time of the alleged offence or that the owner could not reasonably have been aware of the identity of the person in charge of the potential carrier at that time,
+(b) furnish information to an authorised person from which an authorised person is satisfied that the potential carrier was stolen or being unlawfully used at the time of the alleged offence or that the owner could not reasonably have been aware of the identity of the person in charge of the potential carrier at that time,

 the owner shall be deemed to be the person who committed that offence and shall then be liable to the penalty prescribed in respect of that offence.

-121. Authorized person may detain, control or remove carrier
+121. Authorised person may detain, control or remove carrier

-An authorized person may detain, control the further movement of, or remove, a potential carrier that is in a risk area or disease area if —
+An authorised person may detain, control the further movement of, or remove, a potential carrier that is in a risk area or disease area if —

-(a) that potential carrier has been taken into, used, operated or moved in that area in contravention of a provision of this Part or in contravention of a condition specified in a written authorization;
+(a) that potential carrier has been taken into, used, operated or moved in that area in contravention of a provision of this Part or in contravention of a condition specified in a written authorisation; or

-(b) the person in charge of that potential carrier has refused or failed to comply with a direction given by an authorized person under this Part in relation to that potential carrier; or
+(b) the person in charge of that potential carrier has refused or failed to comply with a direction given by an authorised person under this Part in relation to that potential carrier; or

-(c) the authorized person considers that in the circumstances there will be a greater risk of the spread of infection if that potential carrier is not so detained, controlled or removed.
+(c) the authorised person considers that in the circumstances there will be a greater risk of the spread of infection if that potential carrier is not so detained, controlled or removed.

-122. Authorized person may remove person from risk area
+122. Authorised person may remove person from risk area

-An authorized person may remove from a risk area any person whom the authorized person reasonably suspects has contravened a provision of this Part or a condition specified in a written authorization.
+An authorised person may remove from a risk area any person whom the authorised person reasonably suspects has contravened a provision of this Part or a condition specified in a written authorisation.

-123. Person in risk area or disease area to give name and address upon request
+123. Person in risk area or disease area to give name and address on request

-Any person in a risk area or a disease area shall give his or her name and address when requested to do so by an authorized person.
+Any person in a risk area or a disease area shall give his or her name and address when requested to do so by an authorised person.

 Penalty: (a) for a first offence, not less than $150 or more than $1 000;